daniel-odulate22/Simple-Calculator/README.md

 1. Click the buttons to input numbers and operators.
 2. Click "=" to get the result of the calculation.
 3. Click "AC" to clear the input and reset the calculator.

-This project was developed to practice building a React application.
-Feel free to explore and modify the code to learn more about React development!